-FERC will hold a technical conference on October 12, 2021 on Regional Transmission Organization/Independent System Operator energy and ancillary services markets to discuss market reforms to increase operational flexibility, which may be needed as the resource fleet and load profiles change over time.
+FERC will hold a technical conference on October 12, 2021 on RTO/ISO energy and ancillary services markets to discuss market reforms to increase operational flexibility, which may be needed as the resource fleet and load profiles change over time.

-FERC will hold its first Federal-State Transmission Task Force Meeting on November 10, 2021, to explore transmission-related issues to identify and realize the benefits of electricity transmission while ensuring that the costs are allocated efficiently and fairly.
+FERC will hold its first Federal-State Transmission Task Force Meeting on November 10, 2021.
+The Task Force, established by the FERC in June, is composed of FERC Commissioners and 10 state regulators representing the five National Association of Regulatory Utility Commissioners regions.
+It will explore transmission-related issues to identify and realize the benefits of electricity transmission while ensuring that the costs are allocated efficiently and fairly.